You are here:

 Whether a professional or a homeowner doing a do-it-yourself project, call 811 to have underground utilities located prior to beginning any digging project.

 The Oregon Utility Notification Center (OUNC), who operates the free 811 one-call center, will notify the affected local utility companies that serve the area of your planned project.
-Utility personnel will visit your project site to mark the approximate location of the underground lines, pipes and cables in the planned digging area.
+Utility personnel will visit your project site to mark the approximate location of the underground lines, pipes and cables in your planned digging area.

 Statistics show that a majority of line strikes occur June through September at a time when more yard work is being done.
 In 2017 an estimated 439,000 line strikes occurred nationwide, 25 percent of which were due to insufficient notice to the 811 service.